Mohanbarman/Mohanbarman/README.md

 # Hi there 👋

-I am a Full Stack developer (self taught) from India with 1+ years of experience in MERN stack.
+I am a Full Stack developer from India with 1+ years of experience in MERN stack.
 Always open to learn new technologies which improves my development experience.

 - 🔭 I’m currently working on [yousound](https://github.com/Mohanbarman/yousound)
 - 🌱 I’m currently learning golang and DSA.